omnistrate/ctl/README.md

   omnistrate-ctl [command]

 Available Commands:
-  build       Build service from a docker-compose file completion  Generate the autocompletion script for the specified shell describe    Describe service help        Help about any command list        List service login       Log in to Omnistrate platform logout      Logout from Omnistrate platform remove      Remove service from Omnistrate platform
+  build       Build a service from a Docker Compose file completion  Generate the autocompletion script for the specified shell describe    Get detailed information about a service help        Help about any command list        List all available services login       Log in to the Omnistrate platform logout      Logout from the Omnistrate platform remove      Remove a service from the Omnistrate platform

 Flags:
   -h, --help   help for omnistrate-ctl

-Use "omnistrate-ctl [command] --help" for more information about a command.
 ```

 ## Using CTL with Docker